News & Events

 The make-up of our Committee has changed slightly and we've reassigned duties.
 I would like to take this opportunity to thank the members of the Pastor Nominating Committee (Cheryl Nuckols, Brian Eberhart and Carol Dunlap) for their contributions of time, discernment, and prayer.
 Their love and commitment to the future ministry of our church is clearly evident.

 The CLC system (mentioned above) has gone through a complete revamp by the Presbytery.
 The CLC was unavailable for a period of a month or so.
 The new ‘product’ will have an improved matching algorithm resulting in better matched, higher qualified candidates.
-In accordance with the new system - Hebron is required to create a new Ministerial Discernment Profile Form (MDP - formerly called a MIF) to be resubmitted to the Presbytery.
+In accordance with the new system, Hebron is required to create a new Ministerial Discernment Profile Form (MDP - formerly called a MIF) to be resubmitted to the Presbytery.
 Similar to before - the MDP will be matched against the system which will produce Personal Discernment Profiles (PDP's - formerly called a PIF).
-The Committee will take a fresh look at the produced PDP's for candidates.
-A MDP is currently in the approval process by Session and then on the Presbytery!
+The Committee will take a fresh look at the PDP's for candidates.
+A MDP is currently in the approval process by Session and then on to the Presbytery!

 Please watch this space for updates!